Transport-model investigation of scaling of the number of constituent quarks and the hadronic-partonic transition in Au + Au collisions: Summary

 \section{Summary}

 Our study investigates elliptic flow ($v_2$) in Au+Au collisions over a range of energies and centralities using hadronic and partonic transport models.
-At $\sqrt{s_{\text{NN}}} = 3.0$ GeV, hadronic transport models (JAM, SMASH, AMPT-HC) reproduce many features of the data, including the centrality dependence of $v_2$ and particle ordering.
+At $\sqrt{s_{\text{NN}}} = 3.0$ GeV, hadronic transport models (JAM, SMASH, AMPT-HC) reproduce many features of the data.
 JAM, in particular, captures the violation of NCQ scaling and the observed ordering of $v_2$ ($K^{0}_{S} > p > \pi^{+}$), indicating that differential collective flow is largely determined by hadronic cross sections.
 The centrality dependence reflects the influence of spectator shadowing, with forward rapidity showing weaker spectator effects and correspondingly more positive $v_2$ for heavier hadrons, while pions are less sensitive due to their large cross sections.
 Across all centralities, NCQ scaling is violated, consistent with the expectation for hadronic transport models that do not include partonic collectivity.

 At higher energy, $\sqrt{s_{\text{NN}}} = 4.5$ GeV, AMPT calculations reveal the roles of partonic interactions.
 In the pure Hadronic Cascade mode, NCQ scaling is absent, whereas the inclusion of partonic scatterings and quark coalescence in the String Melting (SM) mode significantly improves the scaling.
 Turning off final-state hadronic rescattering further enhances the scaling, demonstrating that partonic degrees of freedom play a dominant role in establishing NCQ scaling.
 These results support the use of NCQ scaling as a sensitive probe of partonic collectivity in heavy-ion collisions.
 The energy dependence of $p_T$-integrated $v_2$ further highlights the interplay between hadronic and partonic effects.
 JAM reproduces the 3.0 GeV $v_2$ and captures the general trend with energy, likely due to its treatment of spectator shadowing, but underestimates $v_2$ at 4.5 GeV.
 SMASH and AMPT-HC partially reproduce the negative $v_2$ at 3.0 GeV but also underestimate the higher-energy results.
 In contrast, the AMPT-SM mode better describes the 4.5 GeV $v_2$, whereas all integrated $v_2$ values at 3.0 GeV remain positive, possibly due to the omission of finite nuclear thickness and reduced spectator shadowing in the model.